Toggle menu

 Our budget sets out our plans to help us meet the challenges of supporting ambitious growth across our borough, as well as spending on the essential services that our residents depend on us for.

-We are continually delivering on essential services in the most efficient and effective ways, and we are working hard to deliver new jobs, homes, infrastructure and opportunities for residents, local businesses and our communities.
+We are continually delivering on essential services in the most efficient and effective ways, and we are working hard to deliver new jobs, homes, infrastructure and opportunities for residents, local businesses and all our communities.

-Setting your 2025-2026 Council Tax
+Setting your 2026-2027 Council Tax

 Share this page